samrocketman/endless-sky-backup/README.md

 # Endless Sky Offline Backup

 I maintain an offline backup of [endless sky][es], its associated repositories, and plugin index.

-As a "break glass" effort, in case the open source project is vandalized.
+If you need a repository in my backup and would like a copy reach out by filing a GitHub issue.
+See [index.txt](index.txt) for a list of repositories in my backup.

 ## Prerequisites